Cost-Based Approach to Complexity: A Common Denominator?: Introduction

 \section{Introduction}

-One of the terms has been often mentioned in science is \emph{complexity}.
-Though we have an intuitive understanding of this concept, to the point of being able to typically recognize if something is complex or not, it turns out that it is particularly difficult to objectively define complexity (e.g. \cite{Heylighen1996},~\cite{Edmonds1995},~\cite{Ferreira2001}).
+One of the most often mentioned terms in science currently is \emph{complexity}.
+Though we have an intuitive understanding of this concept, to the point of often being able to readily recognize if something is complex or not, it turns out that it is particularly difficult to objectively define complexity (e.g. \cite{Heylighen1996},~\cite{Edmonds1995},~\cite{Ferreira2001}).
 Indeed, several of the approaches that have been proposed for defining and better understanding complexity sooner or later run into intrinsic limitations.
-For instance, we can attempt to define the the complexity of a given text as the number of words it contains.
-While such an attempt may seem reasonable at first, we soon realize that it is not only the number of words contained in a text that matters, but also the own meaning of the words, as well as their interrelationships.
-In fact, a text containing one million times the word `million', as illustrated in Figure~\ref{UniformDistribution}.
+For instance, we can attempt to define the complexity of a given set of 10 images containing 200 points each distributed uniformly, as illustrated in Figure~\ref{UniformDistribution}.
 This data can be characterized in at least three manners: (i) by storing all the complete images, requiring 1280 bytes; (ii) by obtaining the position of each of the points in each of the images in the set, requiring approximately 15.6 Kb, (iii) by just indicating that the whole set corresponds to 10 realizations of an uniform random process with 200 points.
 It should be kept in mind that, though we limited our discussion to just three possibilities, there is a virtually infinite number of alternatives, which contributes to making complexity even more complex.